When it comes to men’s hormones, we can keep it relatively simple. It’s all about more testosterone and less estrogen.

 In other articles, we’ll be going into more detail about other hormones like cortisol, insulin, and the thyroid hormones, which interact mostly the same among men and women.
 But for simplicity, it’s the androgens that make men men, and estrogens that make women women.

 This is important because testosterone goes down as we age.
 And that’s not all.
 There is a species-wide decrease in all men over the last several decades because of modern living!
-We all need help keeping testosterone high.
+Men need to strive to keep their testosterone levels high.

 A simple way to think about the difference between men and women is yin and yang.
 The moon and the sun.
 Men follow the masculine sun which has a daily cycle.
 Women follow the feminine moon which has a 28-day cycle.
 And the hormones tend to do likewise.
 Women’s hormones tend to be much more complex because of this longer cycle.
 More details about that in our Women’s Hormone Health article here.